Bengbu Anhui, China Travel Guide

 Download the app, register with Chinese phone, deposit, and link mobile payment.

-Scan QR to unlock and pay per ride.
+Scan QR to unlock and pay for each ride.

 Traditional bicycle rental shops around Longzihu Lake.